Static and print maps

 Use of the Static Images API is billed by API requests.
 For more details, see the Static Images API pricing page.

 The Mapbox Studio print panel allows you to export high resolution images of custom map styles.
-Click the printer icon to toggle the print panel on and off.
+Click Print to toggle the print panel open and closed.
 Position your map and specify Print export settings in the print panel.
 Settings include image dimensions (in inches or centimeters), resolution (in pixels per inch), and file format (PNG or JPG).
 The maximum image export is 8,000 px by 8,000 px.

 Read more about the print panel in the Mapbox Studio manual.